 Each approach treats one of the processes involved with the disease.
 Treating either process has been shown to raise low platelet counts.2-4 Different treatments for ITP have different benefits and risks.
 Talk with your doctor about your options and what’s right for you.

-If you have been diagnosed with ITP and are on traditional ITP therapy, then you may be taking one of several different medicines used to treat ITP.
+If you have just been diagnosed with ITP or are on traditional ITP therapy, then your doctor may prescribe one of

 - Intravenous immunoglobulin (IVIG)

 These medications work on the immune system so fewer healthy platelets will be destroyed.
 Corticosteroids are often the first treatment a patient receives for

 ITP.
 According to the ICR guidelines, the use of corticosteroids is only recommended for short periods because some patients cannot tolerate the side effects.2,5 Talk to your doctor to find out what is the most appropriate treatment option for you.

 *Rituximab is not approved by the FDA for use in chronic ITP.6

 Surgery to remove the spleen

 If corticosteroids and other immunosuppressant drugs do not increase platelet counts enough to help your ITP symptoms, your doctor may suggest a splenectomy.
 A splenectomy is surgery to remove your spleen, which is an organ that is part of the immune system.7 In ITP, patients make antibodies against their platelets.
 One way that platelets marked with antibodies are removed from the blood is by the spleen.8 After your spleen is removed, platelets marked with antibodies may stay in the blood longer.9,10